GeomScale/volesti/README.md

 ####  Compile C++ sources and run tests

-To compile the C++ code you have to specify the path to external library `liblpsolve55.so`, by running, in folder test:
+To compile the C++ code you need the [lp_solve](http://lpsolve.sourceforge.net/5.5/) library.
+For example, for Unix/Linux you need `liblpsolve55.so` (this is available from the library's [webpage](http://lpsolve.sourceforge.net/5.5/) as well as a package in several linux distributions e.g. [debian](https://packages.debian.org/stretch/liblpsolve55-dev)).
+You have to specify the path to `liblpsolve55.so`, by running, in folder test:
 ```
 cmake -DLP_SOLVE=_PATH_TO_LIB_FILE_ .
 make